President Reagan’s Six Assurances to Taiwan

 Source: "Declassified Cables," American Institute in Taiwan; U.S. Congress, Senate Committee on Foreign Relations, U.S. Policy Toward China and Taiwan, 97th Cong., 2nd sess., August 17, 1982.

-Taiwan’s government requested U.S. permission to make the assurances public.
-In a cable sent the day of the communiqué’s release, then-Secretary of State George Shultz provided Lilley with a reworded version of the Six Assurances for Taiwan’s government to make public.
+After Taiwan's government requested U.S. permission to make the assurances public, then-Secretary of State George Shultz on August 17, 1982, provided Lilley with a reworded version of the Six Assurances for that purpose.
 In Washington, DC, then-Assistant Secretary of State for East Asian and Pacific Affairs John H. Holdridge testified about the communiqué before the Senate (on August 17) and the House (on August 18).
-He wove the Six Assurances into his testimony in both chambers, but did not label the assurances as such or disclose that President Reagan had offered them to Taiwan’s president the previous month.
+He wove the Six Assurances into his testimony in both chambers, but did not label the assurances as such or disclose that President Reagan had offered them to Taiwan's president the previous month.
 The three U.S. government-released versions of the Six Assurances are presented in Table 1.

 Differing U.S. Government Texts